-There's not many cities in the world where the foremost shopping thoroughfare has an interrupted view of a medieval castle, but Edinburgh's Princes Street does just that!
-It's unique in the sense that all the shops only line one side of the street, with the other side giving shoppers breathtaking views of the Old Town cityscape.
+There aren't many cities in the world where the foremost shopping thoroughfare boasts an uninterrupted view of an ancient castle, but Edinburgh's Princes Street does just that!
+It's unique with its shops lining only one side of the street, leaving the opposite side a lush and verdant garden space giving shoppers breathtaking views of the Old Town cityscape.

-Home to huge flagship stores such as Debenhams, House of Frasers, Zara, Primark, M&S and the historic Jenners, Princes Street is the place to be to keep up with High Street fashion.
+Home to destination and flagship stores such as Debenhams, House of Fraser, Zara, Primark, M&S and the historic Jenners, Princes Street is the place to be to keep up with High Street fashion.

 Tech enthusiasts will also be in their element, with the Apple Store at the east end of the street.
-There's also lots of health and beauty brands, including Boots, Superdrug and The Body Shop.
+Health and beauty brands are also all present and correct, including Boots, Superdrug and The Body Shop.

 With countless designer labels on offer, a trip to Harvey Nichols is a must for any visit to the cemtre of Edinburgh.
 You’ll find the likes of Celine, Victoria Beckham, Balenciaga, Gucci, Christopher Kane, Marc Jacobs, Stella McCartney and a profusion of other luxury fashion brands all under one roof.

 Multrees Walk is also home to directional fashion brands like Michael Kors and Reiss, as well as established luxury labels like Mulberry, Links of London, Burburry, and Tommy Hillfiger catering for even the most discerning fashionistas.